 If you’re giving beer, bar snacks, or other edible goodies, you’ll not only want to make sure that they taste good, but also that the recipient will love them.
 If you know they love a malty dark lager and some spicy peanuts, try gifting them.
 It’ll show that you pay attention and are thoughtful.

 Mailing alcohol can be a bit complicated.
 USPS won’t ship any kind of alcohol at all.
 Private companies like FedEx and UPS do have direct-to-consumer shipping, though with many rules in place.
 Each state has their own set of rules on shipping alcohol, as well, with some allowing it, others restricting it, and some outright forbidding it.

 If you’re concerned about the rules in your state or live in a state that prohibits alcohol shipping, there are still ways to give someone a brew.
 You could give them a gift card, send a bottle to them through online retailers like Drizly, send a DIY brewing kit, or opt for a non-alcoholic beer-related gift instead.

 What makes a good gift for a beer lover?

 There are a number of great gifts that any beer lover will appreciate.
 Helpful tools, like bottle openers or carrying totes, are always great to have on hand.
 Enthusiasts will appreciate books about beer whether they’re centered around tasting notes or the history of the drink.
 There are a number of gag gifts that involve beer, as well, like the beer soap we mentioned in this list.
 Of course, you can’t go wrong with just straight up beer—especially if it’s their favorite kind.

 Why Trust The Spruce Eats?

-Joshua M. Bernstein, the author of this piece, knows beer.
+Joshua M. Bernstein knows beer.
 He's penned five books on the subject, as well as articles for The New York Times, Wine Enthusiast, Men’s Journal, and Imbibe.
 He interviewed nine beer experts for this article.